 Traditional handicrafts such as carpets, copper goods, painted ceramics and jewelry are popular buys, along with a good selection of leather goods, sandals and beachwear which can be found in most of the larger resorts.

 In souvenir shops and stalls, it's always worth trying a spot of haggling.
 For food shopping, local mini markets provide basic essentials, whilst the supermarkets found near the larger resorts are similar to those we are used to at home.
-Most resorts have a weekly market selling local produce, crafts and textiles and are well worth a visit.

 Along the Kusadasi's waterfront you will find plenty of (fish) restaurants.